You are currently viewing From Wall Flower to Must-Have: When Florals Conquered Our Clothes

 Édouard Manet (French, 1832 – 1883), Jeanne (Spring), French, 1881, Oil on canvas, 74 × 51.5 cm (29 1/8 × 20 1/4 in.).
 Woman in floral dress with blossom embellished bonnet, parasol, and gloves.
 From: Getty collection open source.

-During the Victorian Era, sunflowers were the first choice for fabrics, tiles and even wallpaper.
-At the end of the century, artists re-discovered Oriental motifs which then initiated again a trend of Orientalism in fashion.
-This trend lasted until the beginning of WWII.
+During the Victorian Era, sunflowers were the first choice for fabrics, tiles, and even wallpaper.
+At the end of the century, artists rediscovered Oriental motifs, which then initiated a renewed trend of Orientalism in fashion.
+This trend persisted until the beginning of World War II.

 19th century floral print